afqueiruga/afqueiruga.github.io/research.md

 </video></center>

 But remember, videos are not results!
 It turns out this method does not work.
-The video shows oscilations that form vertical stripes in the point coloring, which motivated the study published in ["Numerical experiments on the convergence properties of state-based peridynamic laws and influence functions in two-dimensional problems"](http://www.sciencedirect.com/science/article/pii/S0045782516311598) and [PeriFlakes](https://github.com/afqueiruga/PeriFlakes).
+The video shows oscillations that form vertical stripes in the point coloring, which motivated the study published in ["Numerical experiments on the convergence properties of state-based peridynamic laws and influence functions in two-dimensional problems"](http://www.sciencedirect.com/science/article/pii/S0045782516311598) and [PeriFlakes](https://github.com/afqueiruga/PeriFlakes).